-- Securing capital for the construction of processing centers. - Obtaining the necessary state and local licensure for each proposed facility. - Securing initial licensing, processing or sales arrangements, as applicable, with growers and dispensaries.
-Such arrangements may result from marketing efforts, relationships within the industry or the CLS Consulting business. - Constructing processing facilities. - Expanding per-facility capacity and increasing revenues. - Developing a national brand of cannabis concentrates, which will be sold wholesale to dispensaries, through standardization of the testing, compliance and labeling process.
+- Securing capital for the construction of processing centers. - Obtaining the necessary state and local licensure for each proposed facility. - Securing initial licensing, processing or sales arrangements, as applicable, with growers and dispensaries, and for our joint venture.
+Such arrangements may result from marketing efforts, relationships within the industry. - Constructing processing facilities. - Expanding per-facility capacity and increasing revenues. - Developing a national brand of cannabis concentrates, which will be sold wholesale to dispensaries, through standardization of the testing, compliance and labeling process.